Filet crochet pattern

-I’ve got a new crochet pattern out for you!
-I’m so excited about this one!
-This pattern makes me so happy.
+I’m excited to share this filet crochet pattern with you!
+This lace wrap pattern makes me so happy.
 Start to finish, it was a wonderful project.
 This is Tide Wrap, available from Ancient Arts Fibre Crafts.

 In January I traveled to Phoenix, AZ for my first TNNA show.
 I met Caroline Sommerfeld of Ancient Arts Fibre Crafts.
 The first day I was there, she and her team gave me a small sample skein.
 I swatched with it that night, and drew up an idea.
 I took it to her on the last day of the show and she was very happy with it.
 However, that swatch and sketch were not for this design, so, more to come…